jpeterik12/JP_API/doc/api.md

 - If you expand the file `weapons.png` 16 px to the right, you can add custom weapon holding art.
 - The sprite will take the 16 by 16 px area to the right of the weapon's reload art.

+#### Piece Limit Removal

+- JP_API removes the limit of 10 pieces.
+- As a side effect, it will prevent you from achieving "HOW IT SHOULD BE" or "SHE IS EVERYWHERE" achievements.
+  - This also applies to any other mods or the base game, unless you restart the game.
+- Thanks to Glacies for finding out how to remove the limit!

 #### `allow_modules`